Rastafari: Beyond the Americas

-Australasia and Asia
+Rastafari also emerged in certain continental European countries, including the Netherlands, France, Germany, and Ukraine.

 Rastafari attracted membership from within the Maori population of New Zealand, and the Aboriginal population of Australia.
 Rastafari has also established a presence in Japan, including a small rural community of Rasta musicians in Yoshino.
-Japanese Rastafari emerged from the 1960s counterculture and focuses on issues such as rural communities, colonialism, imperialism, capitalism and the environment.
 Rastafari is also established in Israel, primarily among those highlighting similarities between Judaism and Rastafari.